TorusHelm/Empty-project/README.md

 3. Run `npm install`;

-4. Run `gulp sass` and start you code!
+4. Run `gulp sass:watch` and start you code!

 You are welcome!